 When you connect to an external source, you have to trust that the data being provided to you is correct, up-to-date, and reliable.
 Quality data is, of course, foundational for meaningful insights and accurate prediction models.

 There’s not much you can do to retrospectively improve the quality and data of someone else’s dataset, but you can make better choices about who to work with by going through trusted data marketplaces or going through a platform that has pre-vetted these connections for you.

 There are many, many ways an organization could choose to collect, organize, and store data, especially when you combine structured and unstructured sources.
 If you’re combining data sources that haven’t been standardized, the process of harmonizing them can be very time and resource-intensive.
 Again, the more you can automate the process by going through a system or platform that handles this for you, the better.

 At present, the process of buying and selling data isn’t always frictionless.
 One-to-one agreements mean lengthy negotiations over pricing, licensing, and liability.
 However, as data marketplaces proliferate, making the purchase of data an increasingly self-service endeavor, many of these problems will iron out.
 What’s more, going through a purpose-built platform removes the vast majority of these problems for you, so that you can focus on connecting to the most valuable data.

 There’s simply no need to limit yourself to your proprietary data any longer.
 The world is your data oyster — and top data scientists know that their jobs are all about exactly that: data.

-At the same time, connecting to swathes of complex, sometimes incoherent pools of big data means you need the right automated data science solutions in place to support you.
+At the same time, connecting to swathes of complex, sometimes incoherent pools of big data (the data ecosystem) means you need the right automated data science solutions in place to support you.
 Make sure you get the right technology in place first, or you’ll make your job harder, not easier.